Teacher and Parent Resources

 These evaluation instruments were developed by the National Association of Economic Educators (NAEE) to assist teachers, schools and districts in the selection of materials to ensure that resource content is accurate and unbiased and that pedagogy is sound.
 Separate instruments are to be used when selecting an individual lesson, a curriculum package, a textbook, or another resource (video, podcast, etc.).
 A glossary of related terms is also provided.

-- Instructional Package Evaluation Instrument (PDF)
+- Curriculum Evaluation Instrument (PDF)

 - Lesson Plan Evaluation Instrument (PDF)